Cross-country skiing in Bend Oregon is a popular winter activity among locals and visitors alike.

 Ten Mile33NoYesYesYesYes

-Now, lets explore the best sno-parks near Bend with cross-country ski trials in more detail.
+Now, let’s explore the best sno-parks near Bend with cross-country ski trails in more detail.

 Sno-Parks with Groomed Cross-Country Ski Trails

-The sno-parks near Bend with groomed ski trials are Virginia Meissner, Wanoga, and Swampy Lakes.
+The sno-parks near Bend with groomed ski trails are Virginia Meissner, Wanoga, and Swampy Lakes.

 Virginia Meissner Sno-Park